MLocherer/Casc-UNetS/README.md

 ### Dependencies

-The following packages must be installed:
+The following packages must be installed using python version 3.7:

 - conda install -c simpleitk simpleitk
 - optional (conda install -c conda-forge opencv) does not work with pytorch